Sreenivasan Jain

-Sreenivasan Jain is an Indian journalist who worked for NDTV from 1995 - Jan 2023.
-He was one of the prominent faces of NDTV, and during his three-decade career with the news television, served as the anchor of NDTV’s popular programmes, like Reality Check, Truth vs Hype etc. He was also the channel's Group Editor.
+He was a very prominent faces of NDTV, and during his three-decade career with the news network, served as the anchor of NDTV's popular programmes, such as Reality Check, Truth vs Hype.
+He was also the channel's Group Editor.
 He was NDTV's Mumbai bureau chief from 2003 to 2008.
-He was also briefly Managing Editor of NDTV's business channel, Profit.
-He is also an Op-ed columnist for the Business Standard newspaper.
-An Op-ed column in The Hoot, an independent South Asian media watchdog, praised Jain's television coverage of the 2013 Muzaffarnagar riots.
-Jain is the grandson of M A Sreenivasan, a minister in the Princely State of Mysore, and the son of Devaki Jain and Lakshmi Chand Jain.
-On January 28, 2023, Sreenivasan Jain announced that he is quitting the channel after a nearly three-decade-long career.
+He was also briefly managing editor of NDTV's business channel, Profit.
+He is also an op-ed columnist for the Business Standard newspaper.
+An op-ed column in The Hoot, an independent South Asian media watchdog, praised Jain's television coverage of the 2013 Muzaffarnagar riots.

+Jain is the grandson of M. A. Sreenivasan, a minister in the Princely State of Mysore, and the son of Devaki Jain and Lakshmi Chand Jain.

+On 28 January 2023, Jain announced that he is quitting the channel after a nearly three-decade-long career.

+Jain later joined Newslaundry, founded by Abhinandan Sekhri, Madhu Trehan and Prashant Sareen and worked on various important projects such as NL Sena and Chunaav.